What is a Compatible Pair?

 Any kidney donation related complications (e.g. hernia, etc.) not covered by the recipient's insurance, will be covered.

-Donors earning $62,000/year or less are eligible for up to 4 weeks of lost wage reimbursement.
+Donors are eligible for up to 4 weeks of lost wage reimbursement with a maximum reimbursement of $1,500 per week.
 Lost wages are earnings that a donor lost due to the time missed at work as a result of kidney donation.

-Donors earning $62,000/year or less are eligible for reimbursement of up to $1,000 of travel and lodging expenses related to their kidney donation.
+Donors are eligibile for reimbursement of up to $2,000 of travel and lodging expenses related to their kidney donation for them and a traveling companion.

 The donation life insurance policy includes a $500,000 principal sum covering a period of 365 days post donation.